Plan and track work

 Capture comments in the Discussion section

-Use the Discussion section within a form to add and review comments about the work under development.
+Use the Discussion section to add and review comments made about the work being performed.

 Try this next